ddobrin/bluegreen-deployments-with-spring-cloud/README.md

 This status change may take a few minutes to propagate to the front end web app.
 Once this happens the web app will only display GREEN.
 At this point it is safe to shut down or delete the blue service.

+Why is the propagation not instanteneous: any instance involves a periodic heartbeat to the registry (through the client’s serviceUrl) with a default duration of 30 seconds.
+A service is not available for discovery by clients until the instance, the server, and the client all have the same metadata in their local cache (it could take 3 heartbeats).
+You can change the period by setting ```eureka.instance.leaseRenewalIntervalInSeconds```.
+Setting it to a value of less than 30 speeds up the process of getting clients connected to other services.
+In production, it is probably better to stick with the default, because of internal computations in the server that make assumptions about the lease renewal period.

 ```
 # unmap the route
-cf unmap-route greenservice cfapps.io --hostname blueservice_v1
+> cf unmap-route blueservice cfapps.io --hostname blueservice_v1

 # delete the route
-cf delete-route cfapps.io --hostname blueservice_v2 -f
+> cf delete-route cfapps.io --hostname blueservice_v1 -f

 # delete the service
-cf delete delete service -f
+> cf delete blueservice -f
 ```

 ## Scaling a service in Cloud Foundry using Service Discovery in Spring Cloud

 One of the benefits of running applications in Cloud Foundry is the ease at which you can scale apps up and down.
 If you try to scale the BlueGreen Service app up in Cloud Foundry you will notice that each instance that is created will register with the service discovery registry service with a status of OUT_OF_SERVICE.
 This start with an OUT_OF_SERVICE status is a prudent approach followed throughout this demo.

-Scaling the number of instances of the Blue service to 3 can simply be done:
+Scaling the number of instances of the Green service to 3 can simply be done:
 ```
-cf scale blueservice -i 3
+> cf scale greenservice -i 3
 ```
-We observe: 1 instance listed as UP and 2 instances as OUT_OF_SERVICE
+We observe in the service registry console: 1 instance listed as UP and 2 instances as OUT_OF_SERVICE

 When there is more than one instance of the service running using the ".../service-registry/instance-status HTTP endpoint will prove problematic.
 This is because the CloudFoundry router will route requests to each instance in a round robin fashion so you can't just target the instances that are currently OUT_OF_SERVICE.

-To just target the instances that are currently OUT_OF_SERVICE you can use a special HTTP header containing the service GUID and the instance id.
-To figure out what the app GUID is, run the command:
+To just target the instances that are currently OUT_OF_SERVICE you can use a special HTTP header containing the service GUID and the instance id, ```X-CF-APP-INSTANCE```.

+To retrieve the app GUID is, run the command:

 ```
-cf app blueservice --guid
+> cf app greenservice --guid

 # sample response
-be0866ea-bf9d-49db-8b26-f731d99d8346
+4f4ac9aa-1829-4ae7-aa38-7f2dcdc48862
 ```
-To find the instance id, which just a 0 based index, we can run:
+To find the instance id, which is just a 0 based index, we can run:
 ```
-cf app blueservice
+> cf app greenservice
 ```
 A sample response would be similar to:
 ```
-Showing health and status for app blueservice in org ... / space ddobrin as ...
+Showing health and status for app greenservice in org Canada / space ddobrin as ddobrin@pivotal.io...

-name:              blueservice
+name:              greenservice
 requested state:   started
-routes:            blueservice_v1.cfapps.io
+routes:            greenservice_v2.cfapps.io
-last uploaded:     Mon 09 Mar 17:15:08 EDT 2020
+last uploaded:     Thu 19 Mar 08:42:52 EDT 2020
-...
+stack:             cflinuxfs3
+buildpacks:        client-certificate-mapper=1.11.0_RELEASE container-security-provider=1.16.0_RELEASE java-buildpack=v4.26-offline-https://github.com/cloudfoundry/java-buildpack.git#e06e00b java-main java-opts
+                   java-security jvmkill-agent=1.16.0_RELEASE open-jdk...

 type:           web
 instances:      3/3
 memory usage:   1024M
      state     since                  cpu    memory         disk           details
-#0   running   2020-03-09T21:15:49Z   0.7%   254.2M of 1G   149.1M of 1G
+#0   running   2020-03-19T12:43:26Z   0.7%   248.4M of 1G   149.1M of 1G
-#1   running   2020-03-09T21:24:54Z   1.4%   240.3M of 1G   149.1M of 1G
+#1   running   2020-03-19T14:11:30Z   1.3%   252.6M of 1G   149.1M of 1G
-#2   running   2020-03-09T21:25:03Z   0.8%   241.4M of 1G   149.1M of 1G
+#2   running   2020-03-19T14:11:20Z   1.4%   230.5M of 1G   149.1M of 1G
 ```

 The numbers, #0, #1, #2, are the instance ids.
 To make a request specifically to instance #1 to change the status to UP, a sample would look like this: